 “I leave it until Sunday night (programming) and I’m not really sure if I’m putting as much effort into it as I should.”

 If you own your own gym, you know how much work goes into running it, and you know that as the owner you probably wear multiple hats.
-Programming is very time-consuming, and outsourcing your programming can take quite a bit of time and worry off your plate.
+Programming is very time consuming, and outsourcing your programming can take quite a bit of time and worry off of your plate.
 Below I outline all the commonly asked questions I get from Affiliate owners: